Skip to content

 You should see api-auditor in the list of available skills.

-Now, let’s see the skill in action.
-Start a new session and ask a question about an endpoint.
+Now, try it out.
+Start a new session and ask a question that triggers the skill’s description.

-Gemini will recognize the request matches the api-auditor description and will ask for your permission to activate it.
+Gemini recognizes the request matches the api-auditor description and asks for permission to activate it.

 Model: (After calling activate_skill) “I’ve activated the api-auditor skill.
 I’ll run the audit script now…”

-Gemini will then use the run_shell_command tool to execute your bundled Node script:
+Gemini then uses the run_shell_command tool to execute your bundled Node script:

 node .gemini/skills/api-auditor/scripts/audit.js http://geminili.com